What is a Debt Agreement?

 - What other options do I have?

-How long does a Part 9 Debt Agreement stay on your credit file?
+How long does a Debt Agreement stay on your credit file?

-It will be on your credit file for a period of 5 years.
+A Debt Agreement will be listed on your credit file for a period of 5 years.
 During the agreement, your name will also be on the National Personal Insolvency Index.
-This may make it difficult to obtain further lines of credit.
+This may make it difficult to obtain further credit.
 However, at the end of the agreement, your name will no longer appear on the NPII and the agreement is taken off your credit file.

 You can improve your credit score quite quickly once the agreement is over by ensuring you repay your debts in full and on time.